Exclusive: Iraqi forces have captured an Israeli military commander trying to escape from Fallujah. We expect to have his identity in a few hours.

 Over the past 48 hours, up to 5,000 Saudi controlled ISIS militants have left US training camps inside Jordan, entering Syria in Daraa Province.
 These recruits are from Afghanistan, Bosnia and Chechnia and were recruited with full complicity of the CIA.

-Posted by Gordon Duff, Senior Editor on June 2, 2016, With 16283 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on June 2, 2016, With 16308 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.